jlab-hep/localdb-docs/docs/database_demonstration_mongodb.md

 ```

 ## Lock mongoDB
-Lock the mongoDB so that only those who know the account name and password can see and write to it.
+Lock the mongoDB so that only those who know the account name and password can see and write to it.<br>
 Change /etc/mongod.conf as bellow:
 ```bash
 $ cat /etc/mongod.conf